ibm-cloud-docs/FileStorage/managing-file-storage.md

 After your storage resource is created, you can access the `hostname` and `volumename` attributes, which you can use to determine the mount target later.
 For example, a File Storage resource with the `hostname` argument set to `nfsdal0901a.service.softlayer.com` and the `volumename` argument set to `IBM01SV278685_7` has the mount point `nfsdal0901a.service.softlayer.com:-IBM01SV278685_7`.

 For more information about the arguments and attributes, see [ibm_storage_file](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_file){: external}.

-You can authorize up to 64 servers to access the file share.
-This limit includes all subnet, host, and IP authorizations combined.
-For more information about increasing this limit, see the [FAQs](/docs/FileStorage?topic=FileStorage-file-storage-faqs#authlimit).

 ## Viewing the list of hosts that are authorized to access a {{site.data.keyword.filestorage_short}} volume in the console
 {: #viewhostUI}